Erin Phillips: Polish PLKK (2009–14): Three-time champion

 Phillips began playing in the Polska Liga Koszykówki Kobiet (PLKK) in the 2009–10 WNBA offseason following her last year with the Connecticut Sun.
 She joined Lotos Gdynia in her first PLKK season, playing nearly the entire year.
 In 30 games, she averaged 10.9 points, 5.3 rebounds, and 4.3 assists per game, with a three-point field goal percentage of 44.1%.
 The team won the league championship after finishing second in the regular season.
 Gdynia also competed in EuroLeague Women, where Phillips was named an All-Star for the Rest of the World team against Europe.

 The following offseason, Phillips signed with Wisła Can-Pack Kraków, where she played for the next four seasons.
 In her first two seasons, she won both the regular season and the league championships.
 In EuroLeague Women, they were eliminated in the quarterfinals during the 2010–11 season and finished in eighth place during the 2011–12 season.
 Phillips led the team in scoring in the EuroLeague during her first season in Kraków with 14.9 points per game.
 She was also named a PLKK All-Star in her first two seasons with Kraków.

 Slovak Extraliga (2014–15)

 Phillips moved to the Slovak Women's Basketball Extraliga for the 2014–15 season, playing for perennial league champions Good Angels Košice.
 The team won the league title as part of their stretch of 15 consecutive titles from 2004 through 2018.
 Phillips played seven games in both the Extraliga and the EuroLeague, averaging 7.4 points, 3.4 rebounds, and 3.4 assists per game in the Extraliga, as well as 10.4 points, 3.3 rebounds, and 3.3 assists per game during the EuroLeague season.

+Woodville Warriors (2025)

+In August 2024, Phillips signed with the Woodville Warriors of the NBL1 Central for the 2025 season.
+She made her return to the court in March 2025.
+She helped the Warriors reach the NBL1 Central Grand Final, where they defeated the Sturt Sabres 73–65 to win the championship.
+Phillips contributed seven points, five rebounds and four assists in what was her final game.